 Of the four less-expensive options, most neutrals will find Fulham and Palace the most entertaining, in my opinion.
 (And I’ve been to more than 100 games at 69 different clubs).

 Palace, though in the top league, really feels like a traditional, neighborhood club, and it attracts fewer foreign visitors than probably all but Watford among the London Premier League clubs.
-So let’s check out what I have to offer for a Crystal Palace home game.
+So let’s check out what I have to offer for Crystal Palace tickets to a home game.
+As of December 9, 2020, I have select Crystal Palace tickets as part of a hospitality package for the remainder of the 2020-21 season.
+Click the link in the previous sentence for dates and prices, and read below to learn more about hospitality packages at Selhurst Park.

 First of all, Selhurst Park only holds about 26,000 people, meaning only Watford has a smaller ground among these seven.
 So no seat is too far from the pitch.
 The coziness really can make for a cracking atmosphere if everybody is up for it — like if it’s a game against another London club or their main rival, Brighton and Hove Albion.